home-assistant/home-assistant.io/source/_integrations/xbox.markdown

 ## Manual Configuration

 <div class="note">
 These steps are not required, nor will they be supported if issues are encountered.
-It is recommended to add the integration directly in the Integrations page.
 </div>

 If you prefer not to use the Home Assistant account linking service, you may manually configure a local implementation if your instance is exposed externally over HTTPS using the following steps: